tdunn19/dpd_mc/README.md

     * old method was to recalculate all (or those within neighbor cells) particle energies and finding the new system energy from scratch
     * new method simply finds the difference in energy dE of affected particles
     * these differences are added to the system energy, then compared to the old system energy to determine acceptance
-* removed function total_energy, added function init_energy to some the energies at the beginning of the simulation
+* removed function total_energy, added function init_energy to sum the energies at the beginning of the simulation
-* new parameter bin_count[sys.n_bins]: keeps a tally of how often a particle bin is measured
+* new parameter bin_count[sys.n_bins]: keeps a tally of how often the polymer is measured to be in a particular bin
 * added calculation to write_mon for PQ.dat: the bin frequency file
 * sys.volume was being adjusted by too much (an extra layer worth of wall particles)
 * rewrote run.sh and submit.sh to accomodate binning